ember-learn/guides-source/guides/release/in-depth-topics/making-api-requests.md

 Some common tools for making [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (create, read, update, delete) requests in Ember include:

-- [Ember Data](../../models/) is the official data persistence library for Ember.
+- [EmberData](../../models/) is the official data persistence library for Ember.
 It has a powerful set of tools for formatting requests, normalizing responses, and efficiently managing a local cache of data.
 It is included by default in new Ember apps.